 * US govt waives tanker restrictions, Cuomo eases harbor regs

-NEW YORK, Nov 2 (Reuters) - The lines of New York area motorists scrambling for gasoline lengthened on Friday, as a third day of ``panic buying'' intensified and tempers flared even as pipelines and oil tankers resumed limited shipments.
+NEW YORK, Nov 2 (Reuters) - The lines of New York area motorists scrambling for gasoline lengthened on Friday, as a third day of ``panic buying'' intensified even as pipelines and oil tankers resumed limited shipments.

 The restoration of power to more than half the 8 million homes and businesses knocked out by Hurricane Sandy offered the best hope for boosting fuel supplies.
 Still, operations remained constrained across the complex New York Harbor network of storage tanks and pipelines.
 Two New Jersey refineries were still shut, with reports of severe damage at one.

-Many service stations lacked the power to accept new fuel, even as tankers began to discharge millions of gallons of gasoline that had been stuck offshore since Sandy tore through the area.
+Many service stations lacked the power to accept new fuel, even as tankers began to discharge millions of gallons of gasoline that were stuck offshore four days after Sandy smashed into the U.S. Northeast.
 As many as three-quarters of the area's filling stations were shut, either because of lack of fuel or a lack of power, by one estimate.

-New York City cab driver Mohammad Sultan parked his yellow taxi at Hess station on Coney Island Avenue at midnight on Thursday so he could be first in line when a rumored fuel shipment arrived at 6 a.m.
+New York City cab driver Mohammad Sultan parked his yellow taxi at Hess station on Coney Island Avenue, Brooklyn at midnight on Thursday so he could be first in line when a rumored fuel shipment arrived at 6 a.m.

-Three hours later, with 180 vehicles behind him, the pumps were still empty.
-The city's Taxi and Limousine Commission said 24 percent fewer cabs were on the road at 9 a.m.
-Friday morning than at the same time last week.
+At 9 a.m., with 180 vehicles behind him, the pumps were still empty.
+The city's Taxi and Limousine Commission said 24 percent fewer cabs were on the road Friday morning than at the same time last week.

 ``Because of the gas problem, there are thousands of yellow cabs sitting around wasting time and money,'' Sultan said.

-The lack of fuel -- and lack of electric power to pump it -- had a noticeable impact on morning travel in the dense New York City and New Jersey area four days after Sandy smashed into the U.S. Northeast.
+The lack of fuel -- and of electric power to pump it -- had a noticeable impact on morning travel in the dense New York City and New Jersey area.
 Traffic through the Lincoln Tunnel was down more than 50 percent, authorities said, despite closure of the Holland Tunnel to the south.
-Some taxi drivers and frustrated commuters said they chose to stay home rather search out scarce fuel.
+Some taxi drivers and frustrated commuters said they chose to stay home rather than search out scarce fuel.

-The U.S. government waived the Jones Act barring foreign-flagged vessels from carrying fuel between U.S. ports.
-This could boost supplies from the Gulf Coast to the Northeast.
+The U.S. government waived the Jones Act barring foreign-flagged vessels from carrying fuel between U.S. ports in a bid to boost supplies from the Gulf Coast to the Northeast.
 Benchmark gasoline futures on the New York Mercantile Exchange (NYMEX) fell 2 percent on the news.

 Still, such tankers would not arrive for a week, and could not discharge their cargo without power.